CasteHappy/TheDoorOfFate/content/portfolio/SF6_rank_reveal.md

   </tr>
   <tr>
     <td colspan="2" style="text-align: center">
-    Made a circule and smashed it to pieces by using the Disperson effect.
+    Made a circle and smashed it to pieces by using the Disperson effect.
 This also doesn't look exactly like the original animations, where the triangle shaped pieces get smaller and smaller before they disappear.
 Couldn't find a parameter that could do what I was looking for, and I didn't want to make every shape one by one so I could achieve the exact effect.
 But I think it looks cool anyway.
     </td>
   </tr>
 </table>